-PHYSICAL ACTIVITYThe District will implement, in accordance with law, a coordinated health program with physical education and physical activity components and will offer at least the required amount of physical activity for all grades.
-[See BDF, EHAA, EHAB, and EHAC.]The following addresses how the District meets the required
+The District will implement, in accordance with law, a coordinated health program with physical education and physical activity components and will offer at least the required amount of physical activity for all grades.
+[See BDF, EHAA, EHAB, and EHAC.]

 The following addresses how the District meets the required amount of physical activity: